Best Superfoods for Energy and Immunity

 Healthy Fats That Fuel Your Body

 Fats have been unfairly demonized in nutrition, but healthy fats are essential for sustained energy, hormone balance, brain function, and nutrient absorption.
 Olive oil, avocado oil, nuts, seeds, and fatty fish provide fats that actually reduce inflammation rather than increase it.
-These fats slow the digestion of carbohydrates, providing steady energy instead of blood sugar spikes and crashes.
+These fats slow digestion of carbohydrates, providing steady energy instead of blood sugar spikes and crashes.

 Avocados deserve special mention because they provide potassium, folate, fiber, and healthy fats in a convenient whole-food package.
-Adding half an avocado to lunch prevents the energy crash that typically hits at 3 PM.
-Similarly, a handful of nuts provides sustained energy for hours, making them ideal snacks when you need stable energy without eating a full meal.
+Adding half an avocado to lunch prevents energy crash that typically hits at 3 PM.
+Similarly, handful of nuts provides sustained energy for hours, making them ideal snacks when you need stable energy without eating a full meal.

-Superfood Smoothie Recipes Comparison
+Superfood Smoothie Recipes

 Recipe